 - Clear identification of the targeted applications and related codes, including their user basis and the global impact in their domain.
 The ownership and license of each code must be listed in the proposal.
 Only applications (software) which are owned or controlled by the consortium members are eligible. - Describe the European user communities of the targeted applications, the current and predicted use on EuroHPC infrastructure as well as the impact of the planned developments on the European users. - Demonstrable advances of the targeted HPC applications towards highly scalable, optimised flagship codes and exascale performance (both computing and extreme data).
 This includes developing, maintaining, porting, optimising (if needed re-designing) and scaling HPC application codes, addressing the full scientific/industrial workflow, particularly covering data aspects; testing and validating codes and quality assurance.
-This also includes horizontal tools and services that can be applied to parallel codes in any application domain to analyse and improve their performance. - Addressing the exascale and post exascale related technical challenges, such as load balancing; resilience; heterogeneity programming models, in particular accelerator-based architecture programming; run-time systems; workflow management tools; development environments and production environments. - Involvement in co-design activities (hardware, software, codes), including the collaboration with HPC vendors and the identification of suitable applications relevant to the development of European HPC technologies towards exascale and collaboration with European initiatives (e.g. EPI, RISC- V, EuroHPC JU Pilots). - Activities to improve the energy efficiency of applications, algorithms, methods, libraries and/or tools. - Enlarging and expanding HPC applications development and use, in particular for new user communities in EU countries and countries associated to Horizon Europe that are members
+This also includes horizontal tools and services that can be applied to parallel codes in any application domain to analyse and improve their performance. - Addressing the exascale and post exascale related technical challenges, such as load balancing; resilience; heterogeneity programming models, in particular accelerator-based architecture programming; run-time systems; workflow management tools; development environments and production environments.

-2 This may include software owned by third parties which is provided under a permissive license.
+&lt;sup>4 This may include software owned by third parties which is provided under a permissive license.
 In such a case the consortium must demonstrate in the proposal the ability to develop the software independently of the owner (for example, demonstrate sufficient knowledge of critical software components).

-- of the EuroHPC Joint Undertaking currently developing and advancing their HPC infrastructure and ecosystem. - Federating capabilities and integrating communities around exascale computing in Europe. - Include clear KPIs on the optimal employment of current and/or emerging HPC technologies, allowing the assessment of the progress towards the objectives, both in terms of outputs and ultimate impact. - Coordinate within the European ecosystem, including Competence Centres, to address the skills gap in the targeted exascale applications and codes, by specialised training and capacity building measures to develop the human capital resources for increased adoption of exascale solutions. - Coordinate with Competence Centres to ensure wider access to codes and foster their uptake by scientific user communities. - Proposals should ensure the cooperation with complementary projects launched specifically in the area of the "EuroHPC-2020-01-a: Advanced Pilots towards the European Supercomputers" including also the need to establish from the beginning of this cooperation appropriate IP exploitation agreements and should provide preliminary benchmarking data on new and emerging HPC technologies.
+- Involvement in co-design activities (hardware, software, codes), including the collaboration with HPC vendors and the identification of suitable applications relevant to the development of European HPC technologies towards exascale and collaboration with European initiatives (e.g. EPI, RISC- V, EuroHPC JU Pilots). - Activities to improve the energy efficiency of applications, algorithms, methods, libraries and/or tools. - Enlarging and expanding HPC applications development and use, in particular for new user communities in EU countries and countries associated to Horizon Europe that are members of the EuroHPC Joint Undertaking currently developing and advancing their HPC infrastructure and ecosystem. - Federating capabilities and integrating communities around exascale computing in Europe. - Include clear KPIs on the optimal employment of current and/or emerging HPC technologies, allowing the assessment of the progress towards the objectives, both in terms of outputs and ultimate impact. - Coordinate within the European ecosystem, including Competence Centres, to address the skills gap in the targeted exascale applications and codes, by specialised training and capacity building measures to develop the human capital resources for increased adoption of exascale solutions. - Coordinate with Competence Centres to ensure wider access to codes and foster their uptake by scientific user communities. - Proposals should ensure the cooperation with complementary projects launched specifically in the area of the "EuroHPC-2020-01-a: Advanced Pilots towards the European Supercomputers" including also the need to establish from the beginning of this cooperation appropriate IP exploitation agreements and should provide preliminary benchmarking data on new and emerging HPC technologies.